Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: Public health applications

+We will discuss our two applications in the simpler context of only two subpopulations, $L = 2$.
+Before considering these applications, let us describe shortly how we parametrize the contact matrix and give some general results in this case.

 The contact matrix $\Gamma$ introduces many new parameters to the model.
-We now restrict our attention to the case $L = 2$ of two subpopulations which remains tractable.
-We further reduce the number of parameters by assuming that all groups have the same activity level.
-That is, we assume that individuals each group makes on average the same total number of contacts.
+We reduce the number of such parameters by assuming that all groups have the same activity level.
+That is, we assume that each individual makes on average contacts at the same rate, regardless of its group.
 Without loss of generality, we can assume that this average number of contacts is $1$, which leads to the constraint that

 In the case of a general number of groups $L$ this condition would read

 For $L=2$, under assumption \eqref{eq:activityLevel} and the additional constraint that contacts are symmetric, all contact matrices can be parametrized as